edwardthefox/edwardthefox/README.md

 - 👋 Hi, I’m @edwardthefox
-- 👀 I’m interested in God, women, business, real estate investing, and crypto.
+- 👀 I’m interested in God, real estate investing, and buying businesses.
-- 🌱 I’m currently learning how to code web 3 so i can build a social network app.
+- 🌱 I’m currently learning how to code so i can build software that solve business problems.
-- 💞️ I’m looking to collaborate on a social network app.
+- 💞️ I’m looking to collaborate on software.
 - 📫 How to reach me foxemergence@gmail.com

 <!---